 Figure 5 shows the hypothetical outcome of a stepped wedge design.
 The orange line with ones represents the early intervention and shows the pattern of one jump with flatness elsewhere that supports the effectiveness of your intervention.
 The blue line with twos, representing the middle intervention and the green line with threes, representing the late intervention, also show a pattern supportive of the effectiveness of your intervention.
 The dotted lines highlight that not every stepped wedge design takes advantage of the information available at times other than the intervention.
 This is a lost opportunity because flatness at these observations greatly strengthens the credibility of your findings.

-A study at a large teaching hospital examined the effectiveness of a new care protocol that encouraged nurses to provide better oral health care to patients in their wards11.
+A study at a large teaching hospital examined the effectiveness of a new care protocol that encouraged nurses to provide better oral health care to patients in their wards15.
 The intervention was a seven step Implementation of Change Model for provision of good oral health care.
 The researchers divided the wards into four groups that were provided this intervention at separate times.
 They measured adherence to the protocol using a nine item questionnaire given to patients at five observation times bracketing each intervention.
 The research team also assessed the nurses’ knowledge and attitude towards oral care, but only at the beginning and very end of the study.
 Knowledge did show a small but statistically significant increase from an average of 69 points (out of 100) to 72 points.
 Attitudes remained unchanged, and adherence actually declined from 60% at the start of the study to 35% at the end.
-The researchers did not have a good suggestion for this decline and suggested an evaluation of barriers and facilitators was needed.
+The researchers did not have a good explanation for this decline and suggested that an evaluation of barriers and facilitators was needed.

-There are parallels and differences between the stepped wedge design and the interrupted time series design with multiple phases12.
+There are parallels and differences between the stepped wedge design and the interrupted time series design with multiple phases16.
 The former divides patients into random groups and allocates them at different times.
 The latter divides the intervention into phases and allocates the phases at different times.